 - When you publish a shapefile that contains metadata or a file geodatabase that contains feature classes and tables with metadata, that metadata is included in the hosted feature layer, and you can view each layer's metadata on the feature layer's item page in the portal.

-- When the ArcGIS Pro 2.2 map you publish as a hosted feature layer contains feature classes or tables that have metadata, or metadata is saved with the layer in the map, that metadata is included in the hosted feature layer.
+- When the ArcGIS Pro 2.2 or later map you publish as a hosted feature layer contains feature classes or tables that have metadata, or metadata is saved with the layer in the map, that metadata is included in the hosted feature layer.
 You can view each layer's metadata on the feature layer's item page in the portal.

 - When you create a hosted feature layer view from a hosted feature layer, the view inherits metadata from the hosted feature layer and its layers.